lanl-ansi/PowerModelsGMD.jl/README.md

 solve_gmd(network_case, optimizer; setting)
 ```

 **Warning!** The default post-processing Qloss calculations used for the GMD and sequential (uncoupled??)
-GMD-AC*PF formtulations uses the per-unit voltages specified in the base case
+GMD-AC*PF formulations uses the per-unit voltages specified in the base case

 ### GIC AC-OPF